averyhiebert/onehanddemo/README.md

 When I have time, my plan is to:
  1. Convert this from a single webpage into a library that can be used to add this functionality to any text input, or multiple inputs on the same page.
-    This is probably not very useful on its own, but it leads to 2.
+    (Mostly finished...)
  2. Create a browser extension that enables this functionality for all text entry on the web.
- 3. (Unlikely) Look into an OS-wide solution.
+ 3. (Unlikely) Maybe look into an OS-wide solution.

 ## Similar Products:
 There exists a similar OS-wide product called